stephane-caron/pymanoid/README.md

 ## Frequently Asked Questions

 **Q: Do you implement dynamics simulation in Pymanoid?
-If yes, could you give me some pointers?
 If no, how do you verify the stability of the robot?**

 Forward dynamics need a reaction-force model, which is a tricky thing to do in rigid body dynamics.
 This stems from an essential "contradiction" of the model: